 1930's Vintage Sewing Patterns

 Finding the perfect vintage sewing pattern for blouses can be daunting.
-These ladies and misses blouse vintage sewing patterns that I found have a fabulous design the young ones would love to have.
-The pattern comes in two different sleeve variations: Sleeveless and short sleeve.
+These ladies and misses blouse vintage sewing patterns have fabulous designs you would love to have.
+It comes in two different sleeve variations: sleeveless and short sleeve.

 Capes are part of the glamorous staples of 1930's fashion.
 This outerwear piece was worn over a stylish evening gown.
-This is an elegant garment not every girl could wear one during the 30's, but since it’s 2017, that won’t be a problem anymore!
+This is an elegant garment, not every girl could wear one during the 30's.
+No one will be stopping you today so go ahead and work on one.

-1930's A-line skirt sewing patterns are hard to find nowadays.
-This A-line skirt is so stylish and one of the few vintage sewing patterns that I love.
-The pattern can be intimidating for beginners, but an intermediate seamstress will not have any trouble at all.
+1930's A-line skirts are making a comeback both for formal and casual wear.
+This A-line skirt is so stylish and one of the few vintage sewing patterns I love.
+It's intimidating for beginners, but an intermediate seamstress will not have any trouble at all.

 1940's Vintage Sewing Patterns

-This simplicity vintage dress pattern looks fabulous!
-The pattern has an elegant notched collar and a two-sleeve variation, long sleeve, and 3/4 sleeve.
-You can wear this dress to day events or even at the office!
-It will surely flatter your feminine figure.
+This simplicity vintage dress pattern is simply fabulous!
+The pattern has an elegant notched collar and a two-sleeve variation: long sleeve, and 3/4 sleeve.
+You can wear this flattering dress to day events or even at the office!

 1950's Vintage Sewing Patterns